CatClawed/barrelwisdom/README.md

 3. Prepare a database

-Django supports many kinds of database.
-Let's take an example for PostgreSQL for now:
+Django supports many kinds of databases.
+Let's take PostgreSQL as an example:

 - Install [PostgreSQL](https://www.postgresql.org/download/).
 On MacOS I recommend to use [Postgres.app](https://postgresapp.com/) since it's much easier to get it up and running.
 For some Linux distro, you may have to build Postgres from source.